Transforming Industries with Dynamic Digital Innovation

 In my conversations with business leaders across EMEA, however, digital transformation remains firmly at the top of the CEO agenda.

-Each CEO I speak with recognises that the speed of digital innovation is accelerating.
+Each CEO I speak with recognizes that the speed of digital innovation is accelerating.
 And they understand the need for a digital strategy that builds resilience by driving greater efficiency and productivity.

 They also understand the importance of having a transformative vision for the future.
 As industries adopt technology such as generative AI, it is critical that leaders enable their companies to keep pace with new innovation and the shifting expectations of their customers.
 Their long-term success depends on it.